 Wearing, Carrying or Transporting Handgun

-The penalty for wearing, transporting or carrying a handgun without the proper permits is a misdemeanor, as well as a jail sentence ranging from 30 days to 3 years and a fine ranging from $250 to $2,500.
+The penalty for wearing, transporting or carrying a handgun without the proper permits is a misdemeanor, as well as a jail sentence ranging from 30 days to three years and a fine ranging from $250.00 to $2,500.00.
 If the crime is committed on school property, the minimum jail sentence is 90 days.
-For second-time offenders, the penalty is a prison term between 1 and 10 years, or 3 and 10 years if the offense is committed on school property.
-For third-time offenders, the penalty is a prison term between 3 and 10 years, or 5 and 10 years if the offense is committed on school property.
+For second-time offenders, the penalty is a prison term between one and 10 years, or three and 10 years if the offense is committed on school property.
+For third-time offenders, the penalty is a prison term between three and 10 years, or five and 10 years if the offense is committed on school property.

 Use of Handgun or Antique Firearm in Commission of Crime

-The penalty for using a gun in the commission of a violent or felony crime is a misdemeanor, as well as a prison term ranging from 5 to 20 years.
-In this case, the absolute minimum sentence is 5 years, with no possibility of parole.
+The penalty for using a gun in the commission of a violent or felony crime is a misdemeanor, as well as a prison term ranging from five to 20 years.
+In this case, the absolute minimum sentence is five years, with no possibility of parole.
 This sentence runs consecutive to any sentence imposed for the violent or felony crime.

 Possession of Firearm at Public Demonstration

-The penalty for violating this law includes a misdemeanor, as well as a fine of up to $1,000 and up to 1 year in jail.
+The penalty for violating this law includes a misdemeanor conviction, as well as a fine of up to $1,000.00 and up to 12 months’ imprisonment.

 Assault Pistol Laws

-Subtitle 3 of Title 4 of the Maryland criminal code covers laws pertaining to assault pistols.
-According to code ß 4-301, an assault pistol is defined as one of the following weapons, or a copy of one of the following weapons made by any manufacturer:
+Subtitle 3 of Title 4 of the Maryland Criminal Law Code covers laws pertaining to assault pistols.
+According to code § 4-301, an assault pistol is defined as one of the following weapons, or a copy of one of the following weapons made by any manufacturer: